-Every job seeker knows the basic components of a résumé: your contact information, your educational and employment history, and your most relevant skills.
-Typically, a person's work experience is the primary focus of the résumé, with the employers and positions listed in reverse chronological order.
+On a typical resume, you'll usually find a person's work experience as the primary focus, with employers and positions listed in reverse chronological order.
 This format may be the standard, but it isn't ideal for everyone.

 Why it works

 There are several advantages to listing your work experience by skill category rather than by employer.
 If you've been out of the workforce for a while, a functional resume will help you sell yourself based on the knowledge you gained while you were working.
 For career-changers, there's no better way to highlight your transferable job skills than by putting them front and center.

 "As a business leader, I appreciate a functional resume that outlines clearly and succinctly exactly what you will bring to the table," said Phil Shawe, co-CEO of translation technology company TransPerfect.
 "Communicating these clearly and accurately is also the best way to make sure your career move is a win-win – you are able to bring value in your new role and for your new company."

 In addition to helping you zero in on the specific skills an employer wants, this resume format can reduce redundancy when describing similar positions.